kaisenlinux/manpages-dev/category/Miscellaneous/yamllint.md

        Options

        • forbid  is  used to forbid the use of flow mappings which are denoted by surrounding braces ({ and }).
-Use true to forbid  the  use  of  flow  mappings  com‐ pletely.
+Use true to forbid the use of flow mappings completely.
+Use non-empty to forbid the use of all flow mappings except for empty ones.

        • min-spaces-inside defines the minimal number of spaces required inside braces.